VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 --->

 # Footnote
-VSSolutionTemplates is built on top of another open source project called [pecan-waffle](https://github.com/ligershark/pecan-waffle).
+JumpStreetMobile is built on top of another open source project called [pecan-waffle](https://github.com/ligershark/pecan-waffle).
 Pecan-waffle a self-contained command line utility that can be used to easily create and share Visual Studio project templates and item templates.
 It allows you to take an arbitrary Visual Studio project and turn it into a Visual Studio project template without the need to make any special modifications to the source project.